Arcodiant/StarDocs/docs/topics/careers/missions/delivery.md

 Each planetary system in Stanton is served by a different delivery company, and you will need to complete an evaluation mission with each of them before they offer you a full selection of delivery missions.
-As you build more reputation with a given company, they may off you larger or more risky missions.
+As you build more reputation with a given company, they may offer you larger or more risky missions.

 If you fail several delivery missions with the same company, you will lose reputation and they may stop offering you work.